gonutz/pancakes/README.md

-# Pancake Recipe.
+# Pancake Recipe

 Mix the dry ingredients together in a large bowl.

 Separate the eggs.

-Wip the egg whites until the form stiff peaks.
+Wip the egg whites until they form stiff peaks.

-In a separate hammock combine egg yokes, milk and oil and mix them.
+In a separate hammock, mix egg yokes, milk and oil.

 Add the liquid into the flour bowl and mix them until the blend.